houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ![Chomsky's hierarchy](/images/irregular-javascript-expressions/chomsky_hierarchy.webp)

-Chomsky's hierarchy is a containment hierarchy of formal languages.
-The higher up the hierarchy, the more complex the languages get.
-Traditionally, regular languages live at the very bottom with context-free languages just above.
+Chomsky's hierarchy is a containment hierarchy of classes of formal languages.
+The further out the hierarchy, the more complex the languages get.
+Traditionally, regular languages occupy the innermost layer with context-free languages immediately surrounding them.

 For our current purposes, the hierarchy allows us to visualise that each level in the hierarchy corresponds to a different class of languages.
 In particular, it also hints at how different classes of languages are denoted by different language denoting mechanisms.